According to Allied Market Research’s report, the global cosmetics market is expected to reach $463.5 billion by 2027.

 Since there’s limited space on a beauty sample’s packaging, add a QR Code that links to a landing page or PDF displaying the ingredients along with its skin benefits.

 Let’s say you’re sharing samples of your brand’s latest facial serum.
-You can use a website or PDF QR Code to share information regarding how your product is hypoallergenic, how much collagen it contains, and other essential information to help the consumer make an informed decision.
+You can use a website or PDF QR Code on the beauty product to share information regarding how your product is hypoallergenic, how much collagen it contains, and other essential information to help the consumer make an informed decision.

 Moreover, if your consumer really enjoyed the sample, use a QR Code to direct them to your online store to purchase the full-size product.